seregazhuk/seregazhuk.github.io_old/_posts/2016-11-17-mysql-tunneling.md

 Here option `-v` can be removed, I use it for verbose.
 Then after `-L` option you a free port on your machine, then the port on the remote host, and at the end your ssh credentials.

-After that, in out application we should use `localhost` as the host, and port `3336` to connect to the remote database.
+After that, in our application, we should use `localhost` as the host, and port `3336` to connect to the remote database.